Sebiworld/AppApi/README.md

 );
 ```

-The resulting JSON response contains your refreshtoken and the name of the authenticated user:
+The resulting JSON response contains your refresh-token and the name of the authenticated user:

 ```jsonc
 {